Cyclone CFD Simulation Using DPM

 – Simulation is steady.

 This simulation examines the behavior of a discrete phase from a Lagrangian perspective in the presence of a continuous fluid in the Eulerian perspective.
 The gas flow as a continuous fluid is under the Eulerian view, while the ash particles are discretized and Lagrangian.
-The assumption is that the continuous phase does not affect the discrete phase behavior.
+The assumption is that the continuous phase does not affect discrete phase behavior.
 Therefore, we disable the Interaction With Continuous Phase for the discrete phase setting.
 We also define the discrete phase injection as the INERT of the cyclone inlet, meaning that the discrete phase is ineffective and does not exhibit specific behavior.
+In the present simulation, we define air as gas flow (continuous phase) and ash as solid particles (discrete phase).

 All files, including Geometry, Mesh, Case & Data, are available in Simulation File.
 By the way, Training File presents how to solve the problem and extract all desired results.